minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 the aggregate contributions for each election cycle, whereas in his 1995 paper, only the contributions leading up to the vote are included, regardless of election cylce @stratmann-1995.
-Although both contribution types are explored, this paper will focus on the latter contribution strategy.// if i use 1995 stratmann's "data", then shouldn't I also include his models ?
+Although both contribution types are explored, this paper will focus on the latter contribution type for the final analysis.// if i use 1995 stratmann's "data", then shouldn't I also include his models ?

 @moneyinpolitics will give a short literature review on the economics and political science perspectives on money in politics, with a focus on the causal